 - 6 Tablespoons olive oil

-- In a small food processor, blend together garlic, rosemary, thyme, salt and olive oil.
+- In a small food processor, blend together the garlic, rosemary, thyme, salt, and olive oil.
 Pulse until combined and creamy.

 - Lightly salt both sides of the lamb chops and then generously brush marinade on both sides of the chops.
-Let them marinade in the refrigerator for at least an hour.
+Let them marinate in the refrigerator for at least an hour.

 - When ready to grill, remove the lamb chops from the refrigerator and let them come to room temperature, about 20 minutes.

 - Heat the grill over medium-high heat, giving it a few minutes to heat up.
 Add the chops and sear for about 2-3 minutes.
 Flip the chops over and cook for an additional 3 minutes.
 You should have a nice brown sear on the outside and still have pink on the inside.
-Lamb is best served medium-rare, see below for a more well done lamb chop.**If you want a well done lamb chop, cook 5 minutes per side or until the internal temperature reaches 150.
+Lamb is best-served medium-rare; the internal temperature should be around 125°F. (See below for a more well-done lamb chop).**If you want a well-done lamb chop, cook 5 minutes per side or until the internal temperature reaches 150°F.

 - When done, remove from grill and let rest for 10 minutes for serving.